Personal Immigration

 • A luggage search at the border reveals items which contradict their intention to visit.

-Those applying for entry clearance as a long-term Standard Visitor must apply from overseas in a country where they have a right of residence using the specified online form, “Apply for a UK visit visa”.
+Those applying for entry clearance as a long-term Standard Visitor must apply from overseas in a country where they have a right of residence using the specified online form, “Apply for a UK Visit visa”.
 The form allows applicants to select the length of the visa they wish to apply for.

 The length of the visitor visa will determine the application fee.
 As of writing this article, the prices for Standard Visitor visas are listed as follows:

-6 month Standard Visitor visa £100
+• 6 month Standard Visitor visa £127

-2 year long-term Standard Visitor visa £376
+• 2 year long-term Standard Visitor visa £475

-5 year long-term Standard Visitor visa £670
+• 5 year long-term Standard Visitor visa £848

-10 year long-term Standard Visitor visa £837
+• 10 year long-term Standard Visitor visa £1,059

 Once the appropriate fee has been paid and the application has been submitted, applicants are able to upload all supporting documents online and book an appointment to enrol their biometrics.
 These appointments additionally require the provision of an identity document (ordinarily a passport) which confirms the applicant’s nationality and identity.
 Applications made for a Standard Visitor visa are typically decided within three weeks of attending a biometrics appointment.
+This is the current standard processing time and priority services may be available for an additional fee which can reduce this.

-It is important for applicants to be aware that there are several risks when applying for a long-term visitor visa.
+It is important for applicants to be aware that there are several risks when applying for a long-term Visitor visa.

 If UKVI are not satisfied that an applicant meets the eligibility requirements for the duration of the visa applied for, they may alternatively be issued a shorter visa than was applied for.
 In this instance, the difference in the application fees will not be refunded.